 This course is for students who are looking to explore the architecture and urban planning of London through learning about its history and designing an architectural proposal and urban strategy for the city.
 The course assists you in understanding the key phases of London's architectural, economic and social development as well as its current design culture through a series of informal seminars as well as guided site, design office and exhibition visits.
 This research will provide a stimulating background for individual and collaborative design work.
 You will observe and record buildings, places and situations in London through photography, model making and drawing both on site and in the classroom.
 Your individual observations of key themes and areas of interest in London’s current and past development will form the basis for a case study leading to a proposal in the form of a map.
 The course is open to students with varying levels of experience and will help those looking to study architecture, history of architecture and art and design.
 Students will build a deeper understanding and working knowledge of contemporary architectural practice as well as a sound introduction to appreciating architecture in context to history.

 David is a founder of Unit 38, a design and research practice.
 He is currently working on the Community Plan for Wards Corner, a bottom-up, community-led alternative to regeneration in Seven Sisters, Tottenham.
 In addition to work in architectural practice, both in London and abroad, David has organised and participated in events, workshops and exhibitions for the Royal Institute of British Architects, the Royal Society of Arts and the Tate Modern.
-Since completing his MPhil in Architecture and Urban Design at the University of Cambridge in 2018, David has also been a guest critic at Central Saint Martins, the University of Cambridge and the University of Cardiff and is leading the Bartlett's DPU London Summerlab this September.
+Since completing his MPhil in Architecture and Urban Design at the University of Cambridge in 2018, David has also been a guest critic at Central Saint Martins, the University of Cambridge and the University of Cardiff and he lead the Bartlett's DPU London Summerlab in 2019.

 Please bring with you to the first session:

 - Drawing tools (pencils, pencil sharpener, ruler, scale, set square)